 Dolat Abad Garden in Yazd in late Afsharieh and in 1160.
-AH by Mohammad Taghi Khan, known as (Great Khan) that he was Yazd Srslslh Khans dynasty was established.
+AH by Mohammad Taghi Khan, was established.

-The late Mohammad Taqi Khan's first aqueduct during construction and 65 Kylvmtrra water from Mehriz to Yazd Dolat Abad Garden's current location and then rule sets (Daralhkvmh) founded their own.
+The late Mohammad Taqi Khan's first aqueduct during construction and 65 Km water from Mehriz to Yazd Dolat Abad Garden's current location and then rule sets founded their own.

 The garden has an area of about 70/000 square meters, including buildings, ponds and waterfront, a lot of space between them in the gardens with trees, pomegranates and grapes and ...
-Baglhay abundance adorn their environment.
+Baq hay abundance adorn their environment.

-Alexander prison or Zyayyh school is a school with about eight centuries old, in fact, that in the neighborhood Fhadan the city of Yazd in the vicinity of the tomb of the twelve Imams actually been produced.
+Alexander prison or Ziaieh school is a school with about eight centuries old, in fact, that in the neighborhood Fahadan the city of Yazd in the vicinity of the tomb of the twelve Imams actually been produced.
 The built in 631 AD by the famous mystic Zia Hussain Razi was built in 705 AD and was completed by his sons Majd Ali Hassan and Shafaruddin.